Magazine Subscriptions for Gifts or a Doctor’s Waiting Room

 Magazines for a Doctor's Office or Business Waiting Room

-I'm surprised that some doctors have a poor supply of magazine to browse while waiting.
+I'm surprised that some doctors have an inadequate supply of magazine to browse while waiting.

 Magazines in a doctor's waiting room provide people with something to do.
 It's a way to keep them relaxed while waiting for their appointment with their doctor.

-When considering the name of a magazine you might find a doctor's office waiting room, take into account that people come from all backgrounds, and they have many different hobbies and interests.
-This applies for a waiting room of any type of business.
+When considering a magazine for a doctor's office waiting room, take into account that people come from all backgrounds.
+They have many different hobbies and interests.

-The types of magazines in a doctor's waiting room, or other business, will vary depending on the type of office it is.
+The types of magazines in a doctor's waiting room, or other business, will vary depending on the kind of office it is.
 It's best to have magazines available that provide enjoyment while waiting.

 Best Magazines for Medical Specialists' Offices